Yangtze Patrol: 1930–1942

-After the Japanese took control of much of the middle and lower Yangtze in the 1930s, American river gunboats entered into a period of inactivity and impotence.
-During the early-1930s, National Revolutionary Army took control of much of the north bank of the middle river.
+After the Japanese took control of much of the middle and lower Yangtze in the 1930s, American river gunboats entered a period of inactivity and impotence.
+During the early 1930s, National Revolutionary Army took control of much of the north bank of the middle river.
 The climax of hostilities occurred in 1937 with the Rape of Nanking and the sinking of Panay by the Japanese.
 The USS Panay incident was the first loss of a U.S. Navy vessel in the conflict which would soon become World War II.
-Just prior to the Attack on Pearl Harbor, most of the ships on the Yangtze River Patrol were brought out of China, with only the smallest gunboats, Wake (the renamed Guam) and Tutuila remaining behind.
+Just before the Attack on Pearl Harbor, most of the ships on the Yangtze River Patrol were brought out of China, with only the smallest gunboats, Wake (the renamed Guam) and Tutuila remaining behind.
 Wake, at Shanghai, was subsequently captured by the Japanese.
 Tutuila, at Chongqing, was turned over to the Chinese.
 When the other gunboats reached Manila, the Yangtze River Patrol was formally dissolved when, on 5 December 1941, Rear Admiral Glassford sent the message, "COMYANGPAT DISSOLVED".
 Subsequently, the evacuated ships were all scuttled or captured with their crews and imprisoned by the Japanese, after the fall of Corregidor in mid-1942.
 Luzon was later salvaged and used by the Japanese. was sunk in battle on 3 March 1942 and Mindanao was scuttled on 2 May; Oahu was sunk in battle 5 May 1942.

 During different periods of time, Naval and Marine Corps personnel, who were in the patrol, were eligible for either the Yangtze Service Medal or the China Service Medal.

 1945–1949

 in October 1945 on Yangtze River Patrol in Whangpoo River, Shanghai, China.
 The ship is viewed from Whang-poo Pier with USS Rocky Mount on the right.

 After the surrender of Japan, some patrols on the river were resumed in September 1945.
-A few days after Japan's surrender, Admiral Thomas C. Kinkaid, commander of the United States 7th Fleet, sailed south aboard to rendezvous with Task Force 73 and continue on to Shanghai.
+A few days after Japan's surrender, Admiral Thomas C. Kinkaid, commander of the United States 7th Fleet, sailed south aboard to rendezvous with Task Force 73 and continue to Shanghai.
 However, they were delayed due to a large typhoon and the river being swept for mines.
 They finally proceeded up the river and arrived in Shanghai on 19 September 1945, with the first Allied ships in over three years.
 The American flotilla included the command ship (USS Rocky Mount), two light cruisers, four destroyers, twelve destroyer escorts, and many PT boats and minesweepers along with a British naval contingent of three light cruisers, six destroyers, six destroyer escorts, and some minesweepers.
 In November the new heavy cruiser joined the unit.

-When the Chinese Civil War finally reached the Yangtze Valley, in 1949, the U.S. Navy permanently ceased operations on the Yangtze River and officially disbanded the Yangtze Patrol.
+When the Chinese Civil War finally reached the Yangtze Valley in 1949, the U.S. Navy permanently ceased operations on the Yangtze River and officially disbanded the Yangtze Patrol.